franciscovfonseca/Activity-Log-Subscription-Level/README.md

 >
 > **<summary> 💡</summary>**
 >
+> Ultimately ➜ after we Ingest all of the Logs into the Log Analytics Workspace:
+>
-> Ultimately, after we ingest all of the Logs into the LAW ➜ we're going to use **Microsoft Sentinel** to do Automated Queries and Spin-up Alerts based on different Logs that it finds.<br>
+> - We're going to use **Microsoft Sentinel** to do Automated Queries and Spin-up Alerts based on different Logs that it finds.<br>
 >
 >   </details>